PacktPublishing/Swift-Game-Development-Third-Edition/README.md

 Swift is the perfect choice for game development.
 Developers are intrigued by Swift and want to make use of new features to develop their best games yet.
 Packed with best practices and easy-to-use examples, this book leads you step by step through the development of your first Swift game.

 This book covers the following exciting features:
+* Deliver powerful graphics, physics, and sound in your game by using SpriteKit and SceneKit
+* Set up the scene using the new capabilities of the scene editor and custom classes
+* Maximize gameplay with little-known tips and strategies for fun and repeatable action
+* Make use of animations, graphics, and particles to polish your game
+* Understand the current mobile monetization landscape

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788471156) today!